Discover what different colored hard hats mean on construction sites and how they indicate roles, responsibilities, and safety status.

 🔴 Red Hard Hats: Safety Personnel or Fire Marshals

-• Role: Emergency responders, fire marshals, or certified first aiders
+• Role: Fire marshals, emergency responders, and first aiders

-🔹 Blue Hard Hats: Electricians, Carpenters, and Technical Advisors
+🔹 Blue Hard Hats – Electricians, Carpenters, Technical Workers

 • Role: Technical or specialist workers